f5devcentral/f5-agility-labs-threat-stack/docs/class1/Threat Stack Cloud Security Platform.rst

 Monitoring
 -----------
-By Selecting, Servers Page, you can filter or change information shown about servers, deploy Agents, and view a list of vulnerabilities found on the servers protected by the Agent.
+By selecting *Servers Page*, you can filter or change information shown about servers, deploy Agents, and view a list of vulnerabilities found on the servers protected by the Agent.

 .. image:: _static/_ServerPages.gif